danielplatt/sentence-arithmetic/README.md

 5. Run beautify_sentences.py which generates active_passive_full_beautiful.tsv.
 It removes notoriously poorly parsed sentences containing semicolons, parentheses, and quotation marks.
 Also converts to truecase.

+6. Run jumble_senteces.py

-6. Run embedding.py.
-Make sure line 'compute_active_passive_literature_embeddings()' is not commented out and line 'compute_active_passive_literature_jumbled_embeddings()' is commented out.
+7. Run embedding.py.
+Make sure line 'compute_active_passive_literature_embeddings()' is not commented out.
 This will create the embeddings saved in active_passive_embedding_full.npy and will create a list of sentence pairs active_passive_full_cleaned.tsv, which has removed pairs of which at least one sentence can't be embedded

 ## Data generation for web visualisation